Coal (Leprous album)

 Coal is the third studio album by Norwegian progressive metal band Leprous, released on 20 May 2013.

 It is the last album to feature drummer Tobias Ørnes Andersen, who was featured on all albums until then, and bassist Rein Blomquist.

 Track listing

+All lyrics written by Tor Oddmund Suhrke, except for "The Cloak" written by Einar Solberg.
+All music written by Leprous.